Tacoma agrees to pay $8 million to settle lawsuit by man paralyzed in 2011 police shooting

 Clark was cleared of wrongdoing by the Tacoma Police Department, but was told to undergo training.
 The department revised its chase policies after a review of the incident, according to court documents.

 Orn was charged with assault on a police officer and felony eluding.
-However, a jury acquitted him of those charges at trial.
+However, a jury acquitted him of those felony charges at trial.
 He was convicted of misdemeanor failing to obey a law-enforcement officer and fined $250.

 Orn was struck several times in the back, shoulders and neck.
 One round severed his spinal cord, immediately paralyzing him from the chest down, according to the lawsuit.
 The claim states that the injuries have made it impossible for Orn, now a 41-year-old father of three, to work and have resulted in “mental and emotional injuries including the collapse of his marriage.”